ScoreUnder/SpeedReader/README.md

 SpeedReader
 ===========

-This is a cross-platform SpeedReader developed with Qt, which I did as my first big C++ project, so don't be too hard on me.
+This is a cross-platform SpeedReader developed with Qt, forked from
+@Vanniktech's repo.
 It is licensed under the GPL v2 terms.
 [Speed reading](http://en.wikipedia.org/wiki/Speed_reading) is a technique to read any kinds of texts super fast.
-If you have any ideas on how to improve the SpeedReader or its code, simply write an [email](mailto:niklas.baudy@vanniktech.de) to me or fork the project.
+Further forks/pulls are welcome.
 If you have any problems or you have found any issues or bugs, feel free to report them.

 ## Features
 - read multiple words